thebracket/ArdanUltimateRustFoundations/day1/hour1/simple_login_test.md

 ```

 Notice the strange line breaks?
 Reading from `stdin` includes `\r\n` (or just `\n` on non-Windows platforms) in your string.
 Rust dutifuly sends this to the output, causing a break.
 Just like you did in the login system, `trim()` can remove this.

+> If we're running faster than expected, connect the debugger to demonstrate this.